Problem? Solution? Chime right in!

-i've got this ring which is white gold, that was cleaned by my brother who mistaked it for silver and tried cleaning it with toothpaste. now its got this kind of black tint to it, and I was wondering if there was anything I could do to clean it and get the black tint off?JJ Smith
+Q. I've got this ring which is white gold, that was cleaned by my brother who mistook it for silver and tried cleaning it with toothpaste. now its got this kind of black tint to it, and I was wondering if there was anything I could do to clean it and get the black tint off?JJ Smith

 - Portland, Or

-Try a hydrogen peroxide & vinegar mixture.
+A. Try a hydrogen peroxide [affil. link to info/product on Amazon] & vinegar mixture.
 No long soaks please.John Tuohy

 To fix scratches and cover up dirt on white gold, often all that is needed is a re-dipping, a process of less than three minutes which can be done at most professional jewelers.